IamSRT/practical-machine-learning/README.md

-jhi-practical-machine-learning
+practical-machine-learning
 ==============================

-My project for the Johns Hopkins Practical Machine Learning course in the Data Science specialization
+project submission for the Johns Hopkins Practical Machine Learning course in the Data Science specialization